flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 has one or more [low-quality categories](/docs/for-app-authors/metainfo-guidelines/#categories-and-keywords) and no proper (non low-quality) category.

+If this error is accompanied with `appstream-missing-categories`, it means that all categories set in desktop file or Metainfo file were filtered.

 ### module-module_name-source-md5-deprecated

 A module in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html)